croessner/nauthilus-website/docs/configuration/auth-policy.md

   response_marker: auth.response.fail
   obligations:
     - id: auth.obligation.brute_force.update
+    - id: auth.obligation.lua_action.dispatch
+      args:
+        action: brute_force
     - id: auth.obligation.lua_post_action.enqueue
       args:
         action: brute_force
 ```

 For custom policies, add these obligations explicitly when you want the same policy-owned side effects.
-Without them, a custom terminal policy decision can deny or tempfail without scheduling the POST-Action or updating brute-force counters through the policy obligation path.
+Without them, a custom terminal policy decision can deny or tempfail without dispatching the synchronous Lua action, scheduling the POST-Action, or updating brute-force counters through the policy obligation path.

 There is no `post_decision` policy stage.
 POST-Actions are enforcement follow-up work requested by obligations after a decision has been selected.
 A POST-Action must not change the already selected `decision`, FSM terminal state, `response_marker`, or `response_message`.

-In `mode: observe`, custom obligations are diagnostic only: custom POST-Action enqueueing, brute-force updates, learning updates, and other mutable side effects are not executed.
+In `mode: observe`, custom obligations are diagnostic only: custom synchronous Lua action dispatch, POST-Action enqueueing, brute-force updates, learning updates, and other mutable side effects are not executed.

 ### FSM Event Markers